J3698/j3698.github.io/_posts/2020-05-25-persistence-saving-shortenings-to-a-database.markdown

 ## What's Next

-Last post, I talked about potentially filtering for bad words.
+Last post, I talked about potentially filtering for bad words that get randomly generated.
 Recently, I've also had the idea of making a UrlMem extension, so that people can right click a link, and get a shortened version from there.
-Another idea is to let people create user accounts, so that people can create shortenings without conflict.
+Another idea is to let allow user accounts, so that people can create shortenings without conflict.

 Out of these ideas, I think I'll probably make an extension - but after that, I might be done - I'm pretty happy with UrlMem as it stands.